EnMasseProject/enmasse-workshop/README.md

 First, modify the thermostat configuration in `iot/thermostat/src/main/resources/config.properties`.
-Make sure that `service.hostname` matches that of the messaging service, and that `service.username` and `service.password` matches the credentials you created in keycloak.
+Make sure that `service.hostname` matches that of the messaging service, and that `service.username` and `service.password` matches the credentials you created in Keycloak.
 You can also change the addresses used in this workshop, but it is not needed for the thermostat to run.

 To build the application and a docker image: